GoldingAustin/store-xstate/README.md

 #### TODO

-- Try to make typing the machine easier
+- Try to make typing the machine easier with observable & computed values
 - Add more tests

 # Building Development